-“You are distinguished by your thundering silence” in the face of urban disintegration, he challenged.
-“You share responsibility for the mess we are in.”
+“You are most distinguished by your thunderous silence” in the face of urban disintegration, he challenged.
+“You share responsibility for the mess we are in terms of the white noose around the central city.
+It didn’t just happen.
+We didn’t just suddenly get this situation.
+It was carefully planned.”
 His words were not comforting, nor were they meant to be.
-“Get involved in helping cities rebuild,” he said, “or risk the consequences”.
-From Young’s challenge sprang a national call to arms among architects, and nonprofit “design centers” opened in cities across the United States.
+From Young’s speech sprang a national call to action among architects, and nonprofit “design centers” opened in cities across the United States.

 In the fall of that same year, a group of architects in Baltimore took this challenge and began working with low and moderate income communities to rebuild after the riots and white flight that swept the city in the wake of Martin Luther King’s assassination.
 Thus was the birth of the Neighborhood Design Center.